Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: Results

 \subsection{Comparison against SOTA}

-In Table ~\ref{tab:nuscenes_bev_results}, we present the static only setting.
+In Tab.~\ref{tab:nuscenes_bev_results}, we present the static only setting.
 This setting shows the power of the temporal component of the proposed method.
-Even when the occlusion mask is not used, marked with FOV, the proposed method produces superior results compared to baselines.
+Even when the occlusion mask is not used, marked with (F), the proposed method produces superior results compared to baselines.
+Since our method estimates two additional classes as well as the occlusion mask, we calculate the 4-Mean over the common classes for comparison as well as the 7-Mean over all the classes used in our network.

-We present the results of our network in the static+objects setting in Table ~\ref{tab:nuscenes_object_results}.
-It can be seen that the proposed method is superior in all static classes as well as several object classes, achieving more than a 20\% improvement in mean.
-Note that we also outperform LSS \cite{philion2020lift}, which achieves IoU of 72.9 for drivable area and 32.02 for cars, but uses a different train/val split which makes the results not directly comparable.
-An important observation is the performance increase in static classes when objects are introduced.
-When comparing Table ~\ref{tab:nuscenes_bev_results} with Table ~\ref{tab:nuscenes_object_results}, we can see that the results for the classes drivable and carpark area are improved.
-We assume that this is related to the link between these classes and the the dynamic vehicle classes.
+We present the results of our network in the static+objects setting in Tab.~\ref{tab:nuscenes_object_results}.
+It can be seen that the proposed method is superior in all static classes as well as several object classes, achieving a 4.5 mIOU improvement.
+An interesting observation is the performance increase in static classes in the static+object setting.
+When comparing Tab.~\ref{tab:nuscenes_bev_results} with Tab.~\ref{tab:nuscenes_object_results}, we can see that the results for the classes drivable and carpark area are improved.
+We assume that this is related to the link between these classes and the the dynamic classes.
 Since a region with a vehicle is likely a drivable area, and static cars are a clear indication for a carpark area.
 It is interesting that the additional supervision of dynamic objects resulted in such a clear improvement for these static classes through this indirect supervision signal.
-Note that all the shown nuScenes results use $N = 5$ frames with an interval of three steps between the frames, see the ablation study in Section \ref{sec:ablation} for more details.
+Note that all the shown nuScenes results use $N = 5$ frames (one past and three future) with an interval of three steps between the frames, see the ablation study in Section \ref{sec:ablation} for more details.

-Finally, in Table \ref{tab:argoverse_object_results} we present our results for the static+object case using the Argoverse dataset.
+Finally, in Tab.~\ref{tab:argoverse_object_results} we present our results for the static+object case using the Argoverse dataset.
 Similar to the other results we can see that our method excels in the static class, drivable area, where we improved the results drastically compared to the second best method.
-However, for dynamic classes our results are comparable or slightly worse than PON.
-Our method is optimized for static HD-map classes that are defined on the ground plane.
-Thus, achieving comparable results compared to methods tailored for dynamic objects, already shows that our method is well suited for general BEV understanding.
+In the object classes, our method fails in small objects while performing on par or better in the large objects.